Russell Scholars Program

 Many Russell Scholars courses will satisfy the USM Core/General Education requirements.
 Students should consult with their faculty mentors concerning the use of additional Russell Scholars courses to satisfy additional Core curriculum requirements.

 Russell Scholars courses are not intended to be counted toward the number of credits that departments require for graduation as a major.
 Students enrolled in the Russell Scholars Program should consult with their departmental advisors concerning the use of Russell Scholars courses to satisfy departmental major requirements.

 Admission to the Russell Scholars Program

 Students interested in the Russell Scholars Program must complete an application separate from the application to the University.
-Those with questions about the Russell Scholars Program may call or write The Russell Scholars Program, University of Southern Maine, Woodward Hall, 37 College Avenue, Gorham, ME 04038, (207) 780-5752 or 5751.
-Application materials will be forwarded upon request.
-Once the completed application is received, students will be contacted for an interview, which may take place in person or by telephone.
-Applications are acted upon as they are received; hence, they should be submitted as early as possible.
+Those with questions about the Russell Scholars Program may contact The Russell Scholars Program, University of Southern Maine, 37 College Avenue, Gorham, ME 04038.